-This review has identified some recurrent themes in the literature, and interviews with stakeholders and experts have helped illuminate the underlying mechanisms.
-Although the findings should not be overstated, as the literature on FPOs continues to be thin and rigorous evaluations are conspicuous by their absence, the review provides a comprehensive overview of FPOs in India.
-It points to important inadequacies in policy and programming that should be subjected to more critical analysis in order to make recommendations for strengthening FPOs.
+This review discusses the policy and institutional framework for FPOs in India.
+It identifies recurrent themes about the barriers and enablers affecting their functioning, including the absence of agreed metrics to measure FPO performance.
+However, the findings should not be overstated.
+The literature on FPOs continues to be thin, and rigorous evaluations are conspicuous by their absence.
+The review points to important inadequacies in policy and programming that should be subjected to more critical analysis in order to make recommendations for strengthening FPOs.